 How Daylight Savings Affects Your Health

-While springing forward does have its benefits – end of winter and more sun in the evenings – it also has its downsides, i.e. sleep loss.
+While springing forward does have its benefits – end of winter and more sun in the evenings – it also has its downsides, i.e., sleep loss.
 Though it may only be one hour, that’s one hour our chronically sleep-deprived population can’t afford to lose.

 With all the news coming out about circadian rhythms and common sleep disorders like sleep apnea, it’s not surprising that moving the clocks forward has some negative side effects.
 Below are five ways that messing with time hurts your health:

 Naturally, losing sleep throws your body out of its natural rhythm.
 As I mentioned above, more and more research is coming out about circadian rhythms, which essentially is the body’s internal clock.
-When the internal regulator for sleeping patterns is disrupted, it effects the quality and quantity of sleep.
+When the internal regulator for sleeping patterns is disrupted, it affects the quality and quantity of sleep.

 The spring time change doesn’t only mean one hour less of sleep.
 According to a 2013 review in the Journal of Sleep Medicine, people sleep about an hour less for almost an entire week following the time change.
-It takes time to get the body back in-sync with it’s natural, internal clock.
+It takes time to get the body back in sync with its natural, internal clock.
 So, don’t be surprised when you feel less alert and more stressed.

 This goes hand-in-hand with #1.
 Losing sleep means losing motivation.
-According to research published in Journal of Applied Psychology, if you’re tired, you don’t want to work.
+According to research published in the Journal of Applied Psychology, if you’re tired, you don’t want to work.
 Instead of working, people were more inclined to surf the web for personal entertainment the day after the clocks spring forward, researchers found.

 So if you’re boss says anything about your productivity this next week, blame it on the time change.

-Losing sleep not only effects you at work but also on the road.
+Losing sleep not only affects you at work but also on the road.
 Researchers from Stanford and Johns Hopkins Universities analyzed 21 years of car accident data.
 They ended up finding that fatal accidents increased by 6% after the time change.

 Getting less than the recommended hours of sleep (6-8 hours) increases the chance of car accidents so much so that it’s like driving drunk.
-Fatigued driving is dangerous so make sure to stock up on coffee this week.
+Fatigued driving is dangerous, so make sure to stock up on coffee this week.

 Final Comments

-Because daylight savings increases your chances of heart attack and injury – whether at work or on the road – it’s important to have quality health coverage.
+Because daylight savings increases your chances of a heart attack and injury – whether at work or on the road – it’s important to have quality health coverage.
 Contact a licensed agent today to make sure you’re fully insured.

 Get affordable health insurance quotes by clicking here.